-The Council had leased one property at 31 March 2020 for its homelessness function (five properties at 31 March 2019) and the lease rentals for the year totalled £0.028m (£0.052m in 2018/19).
+The Council had leased 1 property at 31 March 2020 for its homelessness function (5 properties at 31 March 2019) and the lease rentals for the year totalled £0.028m (£0.052m in 2018/19).

 The Council also holds certain items of plant and equipment under operating leases or rental agreements within schools and other Council departments.
-The charge to revenue for these items is £0.175m in 2019/20 (£0.097m in 2018/19).
+The charge to revenue for these items is $\pounds 0.175m$ in 2019/20 ($\pounds 0.097m$ in 2018/19).

-During the year, the Council leased out one property on long-term lease, however, it was already taken off the Balance Sheet in 2005, with the creation of a new lease in 2019/20 to incorporate a name change.
-The Council also leased out a number of other assets on short-term leases which have, therefore, remained on the Council's Balance Sheet.
+During the year, the Council leased out 1 property on long term lease, however, it was already taken off the Balance Sheet in 2005, with the creation of a new lease in 2019/20 to incorporate a name change.
+The Council also leased out a number of other assets on short-term leases and have, therefore, remained on the Council's Balance Sheet.

-The Council currently has two vehicles leased until April and July 2020, after which a decision will then be made whether to purchase or return them to the supplier.
-Consequently, they are not on the Council's Balance Sheet but an annual charge of £10k is incurred for these vehicles.
+The Council currently has two vehicles leased in until April and July 2020, after which a decision will then be made whether to purchase or return them to the supplier.
+Consequently, they are not on the Council's balance sheet but an annual charge of £10k is incurred for these vehicles.

-As at 31st March 2020, the transfer of Beaumaris Gaol and Court and the leasing out of Melin Llynnon were not yet complete and, therefore, were still in the Council's ownership.
+As at 31st March 2020, the transfer of Beaumaris Gaol & Court and the leasing out of Melin Llynnon were not yet complete and, therefore, were still in the Council's ownership.
 It is likely that Melin Llynnon will be leased as an operating lease and will remain on the Balance Sheet.
 The Gaol and Court will be transferred to Beaumaris Town Council on a freehold basis and will be taken off the Balance Sheet.
-The transfer of these assets is expected to complete in early 2020/21.
+The transfer of these assets are expected to complete in early 2020/21.